Semrush helps you:

 So instead of complicated attribution models, I prefer to ask people why they bought.

-For example, when I asked a recent group of customers what pushed them to invest in one of our programs, I noticed a lot of them cited out video content.
+For example, when I asked a recent group of customers what pushed them to invest in one of our programs, I noticed a lot of them cited video content.

-SurveyMonkey – On why customers purchase our courses
+SurveyMonkey on why customers purchase our courses

 Which told us that our video content was directly leading to sales.